 Admins of customer-hosted instances may be unable to enable actions that support streamed results or that use OAuth if the Looker-hosted Action Hub is not able to communicate with the customer-hosted Looker instance.
 Users may experience hanging queries when sending or scheduling data to actions that support streamed results and may be unable to configure OAuth actions.

-Another reason the OAuth and streaming actions might not be useable on customer-hosted Looker instance is if the instance uses an SSL certificate issued by a Certificate Authority (CA) not on this list.
+Another reason the OAuth and streaming actions might not be usable on customer-hosted Looker instance is if the instance uses an SSL certificate issued by a Certificate Authority (CA) not on this list.

 Actions configured to support streamed results or OAuth are denoted in the list of Looker's integrated services on the Admin Settings - Actions documentation page.

-- Create a container or virtual machine (VM) setup for the action hub server.
+- Create a container or VM setup for the action hub server.

 - Make Google OAuth credentials.

 - Add the new action hub to your Looker instance.

 Creating a container or virtual machine setup for the action hub server

 Your VM or container should fulfill the following allocation and network requirements and dependencies described below.